Mariateresa Bonanotte

 The marble statues that adorn the tombs of Genoese nobles of the second half of the 19th century were created by important artists, and among the representative figures of history and culture who rest in this magical place are Giuseppe Mazzini, Constance Mary Lloyd wife of Oscar Wilde, and the great singer-songwriter Fabrizio De Andrè.

-3. Verano Monumental Cemetery, Rome
+8. Verano Monumental Cemetery, Rome

 Verano Monumental Cemetery, Rome

-The main entrance is made imposing by the presence of four large statues representing Meditation, Hope, Charity and Silence and precedes a large quadriporticus, the Carthusian Monastery, which houses private family burials.
+The Verano Cemetery was built between 1809 and 1812 to a design by Giuseppe Valadier and was consecrated in 1835.
+The main entrance is made imposing by the presence of four large statues representing Meditation, Hope, Charity and Silence and precedes a large quadriportico, the Carthusian Monastery, which houses private family burials.

 Many prominent personalities are buried within its lofty walls, such as Alberto Sordi, Vittorio De Sica, Alberto Moravia, Trilussa, Giacomo Balla, Vittorio Gassman, Nino Manfredi, Gianni Rodari, Ettore Petrolini, Eduardo De Filippo and many others.

-2. The Non-Catholic Cemetery for Foreigners, Rome
+7. The Non-Catholic Cemetery for Foreigners, Rome

 The Non-Catholic Cemetery for Foreigners in Rome is one of the oldest cemeteries in Europe and dates as far back as 1716; it came into being because the church did not allow non-Catholics to be buried within the city walls, which is why it is also called the English or Protestant Cemetery.

+Because of the importance of the burials it houses it was declared a Monumental Area of National Interest in 1918.
 It's an Anglo-Saxon-style cemetery with photo-less headstones and multilingual epitaphs, an enchanted place that instills a sense of peace in its visitors.
+The Cemetery unites men and women from different countries, languages and professions, and there are many prominent people buried here.

-In fact, the Non-Catholic Cemetery is also called the Artists' and Poets' Cemetery; in fact, personalities such as John Keats and Percy Bysshe Shelley are buried there.
+In fact, the Non-Catholic Cemetery of Rome is also called the Artists' and Poets' Cemetery; in fact, personalities such as John Keats and Percy Bysshe Shelley are buried there.
 Although it is a cemetery that hosts mainly foreign and particularly Anglo-Saxon non-Catholics, there are illustrious exceptions as in the case of Antonio Gramsci, Andrea Camilleri and, last in order of burial, Giorgio Napolitano 11th President of the Italian Republic.

-Explore Rome with Visit Rome Pass❯1.
-Fontanelle Cemetery in the Rione Sanità, Naples
+6. Fontanelle Cemetery in the Rione Sanità, Naples

 Fontanelle Cemetery in the Rione Sanità, Naples